ychoi04/mica-gd405/lectures/w6-assignments.md

 - Create all twenty six alphabets plus a few more special characters of your choice (ie. question mark, quotations, period, etc.).
 - All letter drawing codes should be in their own function definitions (ie. `drawA(), drawQuestionMark()`)
 - Make two sketches:

+### 1st sketch
-  1. First, lay out all the letters by calling each function manually.
+Lay out all the letters by calling each function manually.
+You may have mouse/keyboard interactions (not to add any letters on screen, but to change other parameters related to the letters).

+### 2ne sketch
-  1. Second, make your sketch interactive, where users can type in their own messages with proper margins, line breaks, etc.
+Make your sketch interactive, where users can type in their own messages.
+Have proper margins, line breaks, etc. You won't be able to change the letterforms once it's added to the screen (we need to learn array/objects to be able to do that.), but you may still add mouse/keyboard interactions so that letterforms will be different for each keypress.

+Optionally, you can add some graphical user interface elements to control some parameters.
+Look at **controlp5** library.